ShaunaTominey.jpg

 Support for social-emotional learning and positive mental health.

 As families, we have seen how critical student well-being is for motivation and engagement in learning.
-Helping students effectively transition back to social and academic environments will require ongoing integration of social-emotional learning and trauma-informed care with academic instruction.
+Fostering a sense of belonging and holistic support requires ongoing integration of social and emotional learning and trauma-informed care with academic instruction.
 Students will also need enhanced positive mental health support inside and outside of the classroom.

 Strong relationships with students and their families.Families are children’s first and most important teachers.
 This year, that critical role has been realized like never before.
 Traditional and creative approaches are needed to strengthen relation…